IndustrialBrains/IBF_HMI/README.md

 # Industrial Brainframe - HMI library

-## General
+## User management

-The HMI library contains a default user management.
+The HMI library contains the default Beckhoff user management settings.
 Passwords are identical to the user names.

+## Testing
+This library does not have any automatic tests because there is no test framework available for Beckhoff HMI testing.\
+However, a test visualization is available (see `VISU_TEST`), with which you can test parameter screens, manual controls, etc. by hand.

+`PRG_TEST` contains the bare minimum code to make the screens fully functional.

 ## TODO

-### Generic repo / project wide

-1. Add build action
-1. Add automatic tests

 ### Improvements

+1. Add Github action (build)
 1. Fix errors generated when static analysis rule "Unused variables" is enabled
 1. `ManualControl`:
 	- list sometimes contains 1 empty item